-Several methods can be used to handle these large sets of data which are present in road following tasks.
+Several methods can be used to handle these large sets of data which occur in road following tasks.
 One method is to use gray-scale images instead of color images.
-Grayscale images reduce the amount of data which must be processed by two-thirds.
+Grayscale images cut the amount of data which must be processed by two-thirds.
 However, even at this lower data rate, processing every pixel is still extremely difficult, and subsampling [Crisman, 1990] and windowing techniques [Turk, 1988] are frequently used to try to achieve frame rate processing on the incoming color data.
 Another method is to preprocess the color image, projecting the 3D color data into a single value at each pixel [Turk, 1988].
 This method, like windowing, has the desired effect of reducing the amount of data which must be processed by the system.
 Defining regions of interest and only processing the pixels within them is another possibility and has been explored by [Kluge, 1992] and [Dickmanns, 1992].
-A final method, and the one we chose to use, is to increase the available computing power by using a massively parallel, single instruction, multiple data (SIMD) computer.
-The system presented here uses substantially larger frames and processes them at faster rates than other color road following systems.
+A final method, and the method we chose to use, is to increase the available computing power by using a massively parallel, single instruction, multiple data (SIMD) computer.
+The system uses substantially larger frames and processes them at faster rates than other color road following systems.
 The improved rates are achieved through the use of algorithms specifically designed for a fine-grained parallel machine.
 Although higher resolution does not directly lead to increased driving accuracy, systems which can handle these resolutions at faster rates have a clear advantage in other domains were fine features are more important.
 It is our hope that the rudimentary algorithms presented in this paper can be extend to other such vision tasks.

-2.0 Overview of System
+9.2 Overview of System

 As is the case in nearly all vision system, a number of assumptions have been made about the environment which simplify the problem.
+The assumptions relate to the road model, operating conditions, and available sensors.
 Two assumptions which our system makes are the defining road model and the relationship between the colors in each scene and their placement within the color space.
+These assumptions will be described in greater detail in the upcoming paragraphs.